Loaded Language and Conspiracy Theorizing

-Emily is a Ph.D.
-Candidate in Cognitive Science and Graduate Research Assistant advised by Dr. James Hendler.
-Her dissertation research focuses on blending natural language processing with insights from cognitive science to better understand and address real-world social phenomena like conspiracy theories.
+Emily received a Ph.D. in Cognitive Science from Rensselaer, having been advised by Dr. James Hendler.
+Her dissertation research focused on blending natural language processing with insights from cognitive science to better understand and address real-world social phenomena like conspiracy theories.

 Emily’s research lies at the intersection of computational social science, linguistics, and natural language processing.
 She is interested in leveraging AI to address social issues, especially those affecting vulnerable populations.